tcocca/protomultiselect/README.md

   - Added encodeEntities option (default: false) that will automatically encode HTML entities to their unicode characters if set.
   - Fixed < causing a new value to be inserted.
   - Pressing tab with the autocomplete open will now cause the selected value to be inserted (like enter).

+### 0.11b (garrytan branch)
+  - Added onRemoveElem that actually returns the value instead of the element (more useful for dynamic add/remove)